MatthewKosloski/webpack/README.md

-# webpack-kickstarter
+# webpack-boilerplate

-Webpack 2.0 starting point for static projects.
+A starting point for static projects using Webpack.